MARKET SNAPSHOT: Dow Heads For 4-day Win Streak Ahead Of Fed Minutes

 See:MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

+Target Corp.
+(TGT) shares were 4% higher ahead of the bell after the retailer said quarterly earnings rose.

-In earnings on Wednesday, Target Corp.(TGT) is expected to report ahead of the bell, followed by Cisco Systems Inc.(CSCO) and NetApp Inc. (NTAP) after the market closes.
+In other earnings on Wednesday, Cisco Systems Inc.(CSCO) and NetApp Inc. (NTAP) are expected to report after the market closes.

 (END) Dow Jones Newswires